Conflict Management: Best Practices and What to Avoid featured image

 Lack of Awareness: If you want accelerated performance, you need self-aware leaders.
 I’ve witnessed situations where managers lacked awareness of potential triggers or didn’t possess the knowledge needed for effective conflict management.
 This lack of preparation left them ill-equipped to address and resolve conflicts successfully.

-Connection before Correction: Before attempting to correct a conflict, it’s important to establish a connection with the individuals involved.
+Correction before Connection: Before attempting to correct a conflict, it’s important to establish a connection with the individuals involved.
 When you choose connection instead of jumping straight into correction mode, you can de-escalate situations and build trust.
 By genuinely listening, understanding challenges and concerns, you’re more likely to find a mutually agreeable solution.

 Taking it Personally: Emotions can easily run high during conflicts, but as managers, we must avoid taking things personally.
 I firmly believe in focusing on the process and steps rather than internalizing conflicts.
 By staying objective and professional, we create an environment that leads to resolution.